eclipsevortex/SubVortex/docs/wandb/wandb.md

 The default configuration is enough to have a good user experience so there is no real need to update it.

+> IMPORTANT: if you want to use wandb in testnet, please add to your validator command `--wandb.project_name` with the value `test-subvortex-team`.
+We separated the test and finney network for better experience.

 The default configuration will create a maximum of 2 runs (active + one archive) containing 360 steps of data.
 We chose 360, which corresponds to an epoch, and we believe it is sufficient to understand the trend and adjust the subtensor accordingly.

 Options